African Migrants Are Becoming A New Face Of The U.S. Border Crisis

 Capps says the U.S. can expect more migrants from all over the world to seek asylum in the United States unless Mexico does more to stop them.
 After threatening to impose tariffs, President Trump recently gave Mexico 45 days to act.
 Mexico pledged to beef up security on its southern border.

-Many of the African asylum seekers have then made their way to cities like Portland, Maine, with large, established African immigrant communities.
+Many of the African asylum-seekers have then made their way to cities like Portland, Maine, with large, established African immigrant communities.
 And just as the surge of migrants is overwhelming border agents and the nation's immigration court system, it is also taxing social services from Portland to San Antonio, Texas.

 In that border city, migrants pile into white vans once they cross the border.
 The shuttles drop the families off on a busy street corner downtown, outside the city's migrant service center.
 When migrants started arriving from places like the Congos and Angola, it didn't take city workers long to figure out they would need translators.

-"So we're down here working with the city right now at the relief center helping purchase bus tickets, and we brought down a lot of staff who speak Swahili or French to help with language needs," says Peter Stranges, who works for Catholic Charities in San Antonio.
+"So we're down here working with the city right now at the relief center, helping purchase bus tickets, and we brought down a lot of staff who speak Swahili or French to help with language needs," says Peter Stranges, who works for Catholic Charities in San Antonio.

 Stranges is usually more of a desk guy — a vice president at Catholic Charities who rarely interacts with the immigrants it serves.
-But he also speaks French, he explained outside the service center where he was talking to a cluster of serious young men and a woman with a sleeping baby strapped to her back.
+But he also speaks French, he explained outside the service center, where he was talking to a cluster of serious young men and a woman with a sleeping baby strapped to her back.

 "So getting here, a lot of people don't know what city they're in when they arrive.
 They're also hungry, tired and they're thirsty," Stranges says.
 "So we're just helping them reach out and get in contact with sponsors who may be able to help them on their journeys."